 Many therapists are trained in cognitive-behavioral therapy (CBT) as I am.
 They know the research-based methods of treatment that are so important to success.
 But I have found that people suffering from anxiety need a very compassionate approach.
 Why is this?
 Because anxiety-sufferers have anxiety about getting help.
 They want the relief, but are afraid of the process.

 I am careful to find the sweet spot of the right pace for your specific needs.
 The process is effective because it utilizes all the research-based principles for breaking free from anxiety.
 But it is gentle in the way we—you and me together–adjust the bite-size challenges to fit your situation.

-Call me so that we can talk briefly on the phone about how my approach might help free you from anxiety that just won’t go away on its own.
+Contact me so that we can discuss how my approach might help free you from the anxiety that just won’t go away on its own.